saeed0xf/smartballot/VoteSureChangeLog.md

 ## API Endpoints
 - Added dedicated endpoint for retrieving candidates by election ID
+- Fixed missing endpoint for retrieving voter details by ID
 - Ensured consistent response format with additional metadata
 - Enhanced error handling across all endpoints

-This change log captures the main enhancements to the VoteSure system, focusing particularly on election management, candidate association, and blockchain integration.
+This change log captures the main enhancements to the VoteSure system, focusing particularly on election management, candidate association, blockchain integration, and voter management.